Frank Hagar Bigelow

-Frank Hagar Bigelow (August 28, 1851 in Concord, Massachusetts – March 2, 1924) was a United States scientist.
+Frank Hagar Bigelow (August 28, 1851 – March 2, 1924) was an American scientist and Episcopal priest.

 Biography

-Bigelow's mother took an interest in astronomy, and her involvement caught his interest.
+Frank Hagar Bigelow was born in Concord, Massachusetts on August 28, 1851.
+His mother took an interest in astronomy, and her involvement caught his interest.
 Bigelow was educated at the primary and high school in Concord, in the Boston Latin School, Harvard College (graduated 1873), and at the Episcopal Theological School in Cambridge, Massachusetts, and entered orders.
 For some years he was assistant astronomer in the Argentine National Observatory in Cordoba.
-This service (1873–76; 1881–83) was interrupted for his theological studies, and for the short time (1880–81) after entering orders he was a rector in Natick, Massachusetts.
+This service (1873–1876; 1881–1883) was interrupted for his theological studies, and for the short time (1880–1881) after entering orders he was a rector in Natick, Massachusetts.

+He married Mary Ellen Spalding on October 6, 1881.

 Later he was professor of mathematics in Racine College, Wisconsin, assistant in the National Almanac office in Washington, D.C., and in 1891 he became professor of meteorology in the United States Weather Bureau in Washington.
 He was also an assistant rector of St. John's Church in Washington.

+He died in Vienna, Austria on March 2, 1924.